I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdmaenabler/ns-wdfdmaenabler-_wdf_dma_system_profile_config.md

 ## Members

+`Size`

+The size of this structure in bytes.

 `DemandMode`

 Specifies that the transfer is controlled by the device's DMA
       request line specified in the <b>DmaDescriptor</b> member of this structure.
 See more information in Remarks.

+`LoopedTransfer`

+Specifies that the DMA adapter should loop around the specified transfer if the length is greater than the size of the buffer.

+`DmaWidth`

+The width of the register specified by <b>DeviceAddress</b>.
+Possible values are Width8Bits, Width16Bits, Width32Bits, and Width64Bits.

 `DeviceAddress`